Taylor Swift ticket trouble could drive political engagement

 U.S. Rep. Alexandria Ocasio-Cortez directed Swifties to where they could make U.S. Department of Justice complaints.
 Multiple state attorneys general — including in Pennsylvania and Tennessee, key states in Swift’s origin story — have announced investigations.

 In 2020, for instance, K-pop fans organized to back the Black Lives Matter movement and sought to inflate registration for a Donald Trump rally.
-Aly and Swifties from different industries — law, public relations, cybersecurity and more — have joined forces to create Vigilante Legal, a group targeting Ticketmaster by creating email templates to petition attorneys general and providing antitrust information.
+Aly and Swifties from different industries — law, public relations, cybersecurity and more — have joined forces to create Vigilante Legal, a group lobbying to create policy change around Ticketmaster and organize the Swifties while creating email templates to petition attorneys general and providing antitrust information.
 Thousands have expressed interest in helping or learning more.

 “The level of anger that you’ve just seen in the country around this issue is astounding,” said Jean Sinzdak, associate director for the Center for American Women and Politics at Rutgers University.
 “People are really sharing their feelings about that and building a movement about that online, which I really think is quite fascinating.
 It’s certainly an opportunity to engage people politically.
 Whether it lasts is hard to say, but it certainly feels like a real opportunity.”